Dan Lungren: U.S. House of Representatives (2005–2013)

-Lungren was elected to California's 3rd congressional district in 2004, which included several rural and exburban areas east of Sacramento.
+In 2004 Lungren was elected to California's 3rd congressional district, which included several rural and exurban areas east of Sacramento.
 He had moved to Gold River, a Sacramento suburb, in the 1990s.

 Lungren was reappointed to the Judiciary Committee based on his previous five terms of seniority; he also served on the Homeland Security Committee.
 In 2005, Lungren supported the USA PATRIOT Act, which renewed the federal government's ability to perform secret surveillance including wiretaps of citizens and monitoring of public and private computer packet-switched networks to prevent terrorism from hitting the United States.
 In 2006, Lungren and fellow U.S. Representative Jane Harman authored the SAFE Port Act, which improves security at the ports including additional requirements for maritime facilities, foreign port assessments, container security initiatives and Customs Trade Partnership against Terrorism.
 The bill passed the House with bipartisan support.
 Also in 2006, he sponsored the "Streamlined Procedures Act" which "would strip federal courts of the power to review habeas corpus petitions in state death penalty cases."
 In 2007, Lungren was appointed to the House Administration Committee.

-Lungren has stated that he opposes "any bill brought to the floor of the House that includes an amnesty provision that confers citizenship status."
-He cites his concern as the millions of "legal immigrants who wait years in order to obtain permanent residence and citizenship."
-Lungren has been an opponent of "the huge growth of spending earmarks."
+Lungren stated that he opposed "any bill brought to the floor of the House that includes an amnesty provision that confers citizenship status."
+He cited his concern as the millions of "legal immigrants who wait years in order to obtain permanent residence and citizenship."
+Lungren was an opponent of "the huge growth of spending earmarks."
 Described as a "maverick", he "cited the need for the party to adopt more fiscally conservative policies."

 On July 29, 2008, the House of Representatives passed H.R.
 6295, introduced by Lungren.
-This legislation is to stop the use of submersible and semi-submersible vessels used to transport drugs and other contrabands, which pose a threat to communities and national security.
+This legislation was to stop the use of submersible and semi-submersible vessels used to transport drugs and other contraband that pose a threat to communities and national security.
 Shortly after the 2008 election, a newly reelected Lungren challenged John Boehner for House Minority Leader.
 Although Lungren did not win the post, Boehner appointed him as Ranking Member of the House Administration Committee.
-To serve on this new role, he left his spot with the Budget Committee.
-He became Chairman of the House Administration Committee when Republicans took control of the House in January 2011.
+To serve in this new role, he left his seat on the Budget Committee.
+Lungren became Chairman of the House Administration Committee when Republicans took control of the House in January 2011.
 The Cook Political Report by the National Journal named Lungren the Republican most vulnerable to redistricting in 2012.

-Lungren lost his reelection bid for California's 7th congressional district, reapportioned after the 2010 United States Census, in the November 2012 election, which was called by the Associated Press on November 15, 2012, in favor of the Democratic challenger, Ami Bera, by a margin of 5,700 votes – 51.1% to 48.9%.
+Lungren lost his reelection bid for California's 7th congressional district, reapportioned after the 2010 United States census, in the November 2012 election, won by the Democratic challenger, Ami Bera, by a margin of 5,700 votes – 51.1% to 48.9%.